EricGebhart/EricGebhart/README.md

 - **[SPR - Simple Process Repl](https://github.com/EricGebhart/simple-process-repl)** A simple lisp like programming language and Application framework .
     [SPR Wiki](https://github.com/EricGebhart/Simple_Process_REPL/wiki)
 - **[PBR - Particle Board Repl](https://github.com/EricGebhart/particle-board-repl)**The precursor to SPR.
 A simple lisp like programming language and Application framework for working with Particle.io boards.
-- **[Plysp](https://github.com/EricGebhart/plysp)** A simple lisp using a BNR grammar, works but falls short does not yet have closures or macros.
+- **[Plysp](https://github.com/EricGebhart/plysp)** A simple lisp after clojure using a BNR grammar, It works but falls short of complete.
+It does not yet have closures or macros among other things.

 ### Clojure projects
 - **[Word search](https://github.com/EricGebhart/word-search/)** Collect meta data and create conjugaison trees from words in wiktionary.
-- **[bike gear calc](https://github.com/EricGebhart/bike-gear-calc/)** A bike gear calculator for differnt types of bikes which uses Schema.
+- **[bike gear calc](https://github.com/EricGebhart/bike-gear-calc/)** A bike gear calculator for fixed gear, internal gear and deraileur gear bikes which uses Schema.
-- **[bike gear calc UI](https://github.com/EricGebhart/bgc-ui/)** The beginning of a clojurescript/ReFrame UI for the bike-gear-calculator.
+- **[bike gear calc UI](https://github.com/EricGebhart/bgc-ui/)** The beginning of a clojurescript/ReFrame UI for the bike gear calculator.

-##### These are libraries I created and used within the Applications I created for Yeti Data.
+##### These are libraries that I created and used within the Applications I created for Yeti Data.
 - **[clojure cli extension](https://github.com/EricGebhart/clj-cli-ext/)** A library to make the creation of command line interfaces in clojure easier and more robust.
 - **[datetime data](https://github.com/EricGebhart/datetime-data/)** A datetime library for normalizing dates.
 - **[file access](https://github.com/EricGebhart/file-access/)** A file-access library to which creates a consistent API for various types of files.